gruntwork-io/terragrunt/docs/_docs/04_reference/config-blocks-and-attributes.md

   with this configuration (the `child` config).
 - `expose` (attribute, optional): Specifies whether or not the included config should be parsed and exposed as a variable.
 When `true`, you can reference the data of the included config under the variable `include`.
 Defaults to `false`.
-Note that the `include` variable is a map of `include` labels to the parsed configuration value when there are multiple `include` blocks, while it will be the actual parsed configuration value when there is only one `include` block.
+Note that the `include` variable is a map of `include` labels to the parsed configuration value.
 - `merge_strategy` (attribute, optional): Specifies how the included config should be merged.
 Valid values are:
   `no_merge` (do not merge the included config), `shallow` (do a shallow merge - default), `deep` (do a deep merge of the included config).